ABOUT ME

-I was awarded the 2025 National Preservice Art Educator of the Year award at the National Art Education Association (NAEA) national conference in Louisville, Kentucky.
+I was awarded the 2025 National Preservice Art Educator of the Year award at the National Art Education Association (NAEA) annual convention in Louisville, Kentucky.

 Teaching Philosophy